Growth and development challenges for premature babies

 Sensory development

-Most premature babies will have typical hearing, vision, and sensory awareness, but they are at a higher risk of developing hearing loss and visual impairments as they grow.
-These issues are usually picked up and addressed early through routine screening and assessments.
+Most premature babies will have typical hearing, vision, and sensory development, they do have a higher risk of hearing loss and vision problems as they grow.
+These issues are usually picked up and addressed early through routine health checks and screenings.

 Learning and social-emotional development